-- Presentations are limited to 3 minutes and competitors exceeding 3 minutes are disqualified. - Presentations are considered to have commenced when a presenter starts their presentation through speech (timing does not include the 3MT title slide and commences from when the competitor starts speaking, not the start of the video). - Videos must meet the following criteria: - Filmed on the horizontal; - Filmed on a plain background (if possible); - Filmed from a static position; and - Filmed from one camera angle. - Optional inclusions in video (if editing) - 3MT title slide - 3MT PowerPoint slide (top right corner/right side/cut to) - A single static slide is permitted in the presentation (no slide transitions, animations or 'movement' of any description).
-This can be visible continuously, or 'cut to' (as many times as you like) for a maximum of 1 minute or submitted via email if not included in the presentation. - The 3 minute audio must be continuous no sound edits or breaks. - No additional props (e.g. costumes, musical instruments, laboratory equipment and animated backgrounds) are permitted within the recording. - Presentations are to be spoken word (e.g. no poems, raps or songs). - No additional electronic media (e.g. sound and video files) are permitted within the video recording. - The decision of the adjudicating panel is final. - Submissions via video format (only video link provided to UQ Event Coordinators).
-Files sent in other formats will not be accepted.

-Entries submitted for final adjudication to Wildcard or UQ Final are to be submitted from the School/Faculty/Institute 3MT Event Coordinator.
+- Presentations are limited to 3 minutes and competitors exceeding 3 minutes are disqualified. - Presentations are considered to have commenced when a presenter starts their presentation through speech (timing does not include the 3MT title slide and commences from when the competitor starts speaking, not the start of the video). - Videos must meet the following criteria: - Filmed on the horizontal; - Filmed on a plain background; - Filmed from a static position; - Filmed from one camera angle; - Contain a 3MT title slide (at beginning); - Contain a 3MT PowerPoint slide (top right corner/right side/cut to) - A single static slide is permitted in the presentation (no slide transitions, animations or 'movement' of any description).
+This can be visible continuously, or 'cut to' (as many times as you like) for a maximum of 1 minute. - The 3 minute audio must be continuous no sound edits or breaks - No additional props (e.g. costumes, musical instruments, laboratory equipment and animated backgrounds) are permitted within the recording. - Presentations are to be spoken word (e.g. no poems, raps or songs). - No additional electronic media (e.g. sound and video files) are permitted within the video recording. - The decision of the adjudicating panel is final. - Submissions via video format (only Vimeo link provided to Event Coordinators).
+Files sent in other formats will not be accepted. - Entries submitted for final adjudication to Wildcard or University Final are to be submitted from the School/ Faculty/Institute 3MT Event Coordinator.
 Competitors should not submit their videos directly to 3MT.